CraveFM/nsDirectiveTouchAnimationApp/README.md

 :round_pushpin: Template

-- [ ] Let finish with the XML template
+- [ ] Let's finish with the XML template

 * In the current `<GridLayout>` replace the comment `<!-- Add your page content here -->` with